kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 `strict` option acts as shorthand for enabling several different type checking options, including catching potential `null` or `undefined` issues and stronger checks for function parameters, among others.
 Without `noUncheckedIndexedAccess` enabled, TS assumes that indexing will always return a valid value, even if the index is out of bounds.
 This means that we have to handle the possibility of `undefined` values when accessing array or object indices.

-`target` tells TS which ES specification you want the transpiled code to support. `target` doesn't polyfill.
-If you're not sure what to specify for target, keep it up to date with the version you have specified in `lib`. `lib` tells TS what type definitions to include in your project.
-Does your code run in the DOM?
-If yes, set `lib` to `["dom", "dom.iterable", "es2022"]`.
-If not, set it to `["es2022"]`.
+`target` tells TS which ES specification you want the transpiled code to support. `target` doesn't polyfill. `lib` tells TS what type definitions to include in your project.
+If you don’t specify it explicitly, TypeScript will choose a default set of libraries based on your `target`.
+Basically, set `lib` to `["dom", "dom.iterable", "es2022"]` if your code run in the DOM, and set it to `["es2022"]` if not.

 `module` is a setting with a bunch of different options, which specifies how TS should treat your imports and exports.
 But really, there are only two modern options. `NodeNext` tells TypeScript that your code will be run by Node.js.
 And `Preserve` tells TypeScript that an external bundler will handle the bundling (also set `noEmit` to true).